Vignesh-Cherisher/UML_diagram/README.md

 # UML CLASS DIAGRAM FOR ONLINE SHOPPING SYSTEM #

 ## CLASS DIAGRAM ##
 In software engineering, a class diagram in the Unified Modeling Language (UML) is a type of static structure diagram that describes the structure of a system by showing the system's classes, their attributes, operations (or methods), and the relationships among objects.

+## Developed Class Diagram ##

 A Class Diagram for an ideal Online Shopping System website/Applicaton is shown through plantuml code.
 Most classes in the design display Hierarchical Inheritance with some exceptions.

 User class